qkeddy/horiseon-accessibility-refactor/README.md

-# Horiseon Capabilites webpage refactor project
+# Horiseon Capabilities webpage refactor project

 ## Description
 Horiseon home page refactor to enable accessibility and improve overall code base.
 Key areas of focus were the following: